Irish in Britain's 50th anniversary heritage project

 We want to ensure that the full diversity of the Irish community in Britain is represented in this project.
 We have been reaching out to underrepresented groups including those of GRT, mixed heritage and LGBTQ+ identities, and those affected by the residential home legacy in Ireland.

-In order to showcase the oral histories we capture, we are planning a roadshow exhibition in November 2023 to ensure that the voices of the Irish community are heard far and wide.
+Our roadshow exhibition in November 2023 will showcase 50 of the oral histories we capture and ensure that the voices of the Irish community are heard far and wide.

 The success of this project is dependent upon the involvement of Irish in Britain’s member organisations and our volunteer historians.
 We will provide training in heritage skills, oral history recording equipment and give logistical support, and work to remove any barriers to participation.